A Bit of History:

-When my daughter Natalie and I were photographing the ingredients for this recipe, I remarked how the golden lentils reminded me of mini gold pirate coins.
-After teaching Natalie about the Silk Road, we decided the soup would be a bandit’s bounty if they had managed to steal the lentils and spices needed for this recipe!
+While photographing, I remarked to my daughter how the golden lentils reminded me of mini gold pirate coins.
+We decided the soup would be a bandit’s bounty if they had managed to steal the lentils and spices needed for this recipe!

-It has been a very cold and rainy winter season in SC this year; perfect weather for soup recipes.
+Unfortunately, it has been a very cold and rainy winter season in SC this year.
+On the bright side, this weather provides the perfect setting for soup.
 The fragrant spices of cumin, curry, turmeric, mustard seed and fenugreek combined with the beautiful color and texture of golden lentils is my remedy for the lack of golden sunshine!
 There are many, many recipes for lentil soup.
-Here is my recipe using the spices that I normally have on hand.
+The recipe below describes my favorite preparation using the spices that I normally have on hand.
 If you don’t have mustard seed or fenugreek seed no problem!
 The cumin, curry and turmeric will make a wonderful combination on their own.
-My favorite lentils are from Palouse Brand; I love knowing how items are grown and that they are field traceable.
-I typically use whatever root vegetables I have in my refrigerator.
+Palouse Brand grows my favorite brand of lentils and they are field traceable.
+Typically, I use in-season root vegetables.
 Feel free to substitute your favorites and use what you have on hand!

 - 1 tsp brown mustard seeds

 - 1 tbsp curry powder